 Below are a range of resources that can support the engagement of students with supported education needs in quality processes.
-Please note that these are the materials from 2018-19, which are available for reference while the materials for 2019-20 are currently being reviewed and updated.
-The updated materials will be uploaded on this page by the end of August.

 Institutions can book sparqs to deliver these sessions, in partnership with support workers from the institution (there should be one support worker for every 5 delegates at a session).
 Ideally there should be no more than 10 participants per session.
 The training lasts for 2 hours.

 Institutions can also opt to download these materials for in-house delivery.
 If you deliver this Course Rep Training without our support, we can produce certificates for your participants upon receipt of your evaluation data and attendee details.

 If you have difficulty downloading the presentation (which may depend on the type of browser you are using) please contact us to request them by email.